CHAPTER I

 More than just the words you use, effective communication combines a set of skills including nonverbal communication, engaged listening, managing stress in the moment, the ability to communicate assertively, and the capacity to recognize and understand your own emotions and those of the person you’re communicating with.

 Effective communication is the glue that helps you deepen your connections to others and improve teamwork, decision making, and problem solving.
-It enables you to communicate even negative or difficult messages without creating conflict or destroying trust While effective communication is a learned skill, it is more effective when it’s spontaneous rather than formulaic.
+It enables you to communicate even negative or difficult messages without creating conflict or destroying trust.
+While effective communication is a learned skill, it is more effective when it’s spontaneous rather than formulaic.
 A speech that is read, for example, rarely has the same impact as a speech that’s delivered (or appears to be delivered) spontaneously.
 Of course, it takes time and effort to develop these skills and become an effective communicator.
 The more effort and practice you put in, the more instinctive and spontaneous your communication skills will become.

 2.2 Definition of chronic condition